pioneersprize/Polkadot-Pioneers-Prize/applications/verifiable-reputation.md

 Milestone two will focus on creating a first version of a standalone substrate chain that integrates the zkGit technology and allows users to prove simple statements about their contributions.
 As part of Milestone two, we'd also like to demonstrate how an independent parachain would interact with this verifiable reputation system and query and aggregate contribution results to award reputation points to some of its users, in their own customizable way.
 This means developing a pallet that such a chain would import into the runtime, allowing for seamless integration with the verifiable reputation system, and for hooking into important actions that a user could get involved in, such as voting.
 Note that Milestone two and the project in general will involve an oracle network.
 Unlike what we described before, this network will not provide comprehensive data about the contributions.
 Rather, the only thing that the verifiable reputation system will need to verify contributions will be a digest of the latest commit in any particular repository, thus absolutely minimizing the trust assumption placed on the oracle.

+### Milestone 3 - zkGit composability

+- **Estimated duration:** 2 months
+- **FTE:** 6
+- **Costs:** USD $120,000

+The scope of M3 will be to incorporate the composability features detailed in the [zkGit Features](#zkgit-features) section.

+This will involve designing user-friendly APIs that would allow developers to easily compose statements about their contributions, and then compile them into arithmetic circuits that can be proved succinctly.
+This will be a crucial milestone for the project, as it will allow users to prove more complex statements about their contributions, and thus allow for a more fine-grained reputation system.

-### Milestone 3 - Provable classification model
+### Milestone 4 - Provable classification model

 - **Estimated duration:** 6 months
 - **FTE:** 6
 - **Costs:** USD $360,000

-Milestone three will focus on integrating a scoring mechanism into the system, such that different contributions are rated according to the skill level required, as described above.
+Milestone four will focus on integrating a scoring mechanism into the system, such that different contributions are rated according to the skill level required, as described above.
 This will entail either compiling a state-of-the-art "classical" machine learning model into an arithmetic circuit (nontrivial!) or leveraging an existing project that already does this and adjusting it to our needs.
 Due to the fast-moving nature of the field, especially the incredible advances in ZKML in the recent months, it's difficult to predict just how far the field will advance by the end of Milestone two, so for now this is just a tentative description.

 Should it so happen that it's still infeasible to succinctly prove a meaningful AI model for our purposes, as a backup we will revert to utilizing GitHub APIs to provide the scores.
 However, we are confident that by mid-2024, provable classification models will turn out to be a relatively straightforward objective.

-### Milestone 4 - Common Goods Parachain
+### Milestone 5 - Common Goods Parachain

 - **Estimated duration:** 6 months
 - **FTE:** 6
 - **Costs:** USD $360,000

-Milestone four will be dedicated to bringing together all the features developed in Milestones 1 through 3 and preparing the project for integration as a common good parachain.
+Milestone five will be dedicated to bringing together all the features developed in Milestones 1 through 3 and preparing the project for integration as a common good parachain.
 This is quite a complex task and will likely require deep collaboration with the relevant Parity team knowledgeable about common good parachains.

 ## Future Plans